Being Cabin Crew | The Ugly Truth Part 5

 If he felt he needed guidance which he says would be helpful for new crew like him, he could have spoken with Katrina who was working up as Purser.
 He could also have spoken to Claire.
 Both had been managers at another airline for thirty years before joining this airline.
 Lottie was also working in the cabin, she had been with the company for eight years.

 He could also have come and spoken to me.
-Did he already feel after having been on the aircraft for just an hour that I was already unapproachable and intimidating?
+Did he already feel after having been on the aircraft for less than an hour that I was already unapproachable and intimidating?
 He refers to the situation as “unusual circumstances” but this was a forty minute delay.

 We had a forty minute delay before taking off, not before the aircraft door was closed.
-So the door would have been closed after about 30 minutes to give us time to taxi out and join the queue to take off.
+We closed the door after about twenty five minutes to taxi out to the runway.

-Once the aircraft door is closed the safety demonstration begins.
-From then on the crew are involved in safety related duties and once finished, they sit on their crew seat for take-off.
+As soon as the aircraft door is closed the safety demonstration begins.
+From then on the cabin crew are involved in safety related duties and once finished, they sit on their crew seat for take-off.

 (Bart) Although information is available on the Ipad, I believe that our passengers deserve and appreciate the human touch.
 I always engage with our passengers and believe that comment is ridiculous.
 Bullying; inappropriate / derogatory comments about my performance.